-In 1992, after the Georgian-Ossetian civil war of 1991-1992, a cease-fire was reached through the Sochi Accords.
+In 1992 a cease-fire was reached through the Sochi Accords that ended the Georgian-Ossetian civil war of 1991-1992 .
 This also established the Joint Control Commission (JCC) and the Joined Peacekeeping Force (JPKF).
 It was the start of post-Soviet Russian military presence in South Ossetia.
 The JPKF was commanded by the Russians, and was composed of 1.320 troops: Russian Federation (500), Georgia (320), and North/South Ossetia (500).
-Dwindling down functioning in the years prior to the 2008 war, the JCC and JPKF ceased after the war.
+In the period prior to the 2008 war the JCC and JPKF degraded in its functioning and ceased to exist after the war.

-The six-point agreement between Russia and Georgia was signed in August 2008 to end the war after mediation by French President Nicolas Sarkozy on behalf of the EU.
+The August 2008 Russian-Georgian war ended with the six-point agreement upon mediation by French President Nicolas Sarkozy on behalf of the EU.
 This stipulated, among other things, “Russian armed forces to withdraw to the positions held before hostilities began in South Ossetia”, the source of dispute between Russia and Georgia (and most of the international community) since then.

 Russia was quick to announce in september 2008 roughly 7.600 troops would be deployed equally divided over both regions.
-Since that moment Russia has rapidly expanded its military infrastructure in the region to host troops and equipment.
+Since that moment Russia has rapidly expanded its military infrastructure in South Ossetia to host troops and equipment which was also expressed in an agreement formalizing the 4th Military Base in South Ossetia.
 In a second stage it has built compounds for the families of the military personnel on long term deployment.

 Main Russian military bases